Josh Jung Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Astros pitching staff ranks 11th in the league.
+- The Astros pitching staff is ninth in the league with a collective 9.3 strikeouts per nine innings.

-- The Astros have a 3.76 team ERA that ranks sixth among all league pitching staffs.
+- The Astros' 3.92 team ERA ranks 10th across all league pitching staffs.

-- Astros pitchers combine to rank 13th in baseball in home runs surrendered (14 total, 1.1 per game).
+- The Astros rank 11th in baseball in home runs allowed (15 total, 1.1 per game).

-- Garcia (0-1) makes the start for the Astros, his third of the season.
+- The Astros will look to Brown (1-0) in his third start of the season.

-- The right-hander last pitched on Saturday against the Minnesota Twins, when he went four innings, allowing four earned runs while giving up six hits.
+- His most recent time out came on Sunday against the Minnesota Twins, when the right-hander tossed seven innings, surrendering no earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.